Coronavirus: When you'll be tested for Covid-19 revealed

 The Government today announced a $500 million injection into the health sector as part of its package dedicated to fighting the health and economic impacts of the Covid-19 pandemic.

-Director-General of Health, Ashley Bloomfield, welcomed the funding, calling it a "significant slither" of the spending.
+Director-General of Health, Ashley Bloomfield, welcomed the funding, calling it a "significant sliver" of the spending.

-The health package is designed to keep it from being overwhelmed as the number of cases increases also includes:
+The health package is designed to keep the sector from being overwhelmed as the number of cases increases.
+It also includes:

 • Doubling of resources for Public Health Units, specifically to boost capacity to contact trace.